Laura Fuentes

 Best Protein to Use for Baked Oatmeal

-The best protein powder for baked oatmeal is the one you like the most to give this breakfast a tasty flavor your family loves.
+The best protein powder is the one you like the most to give this oatmeal a tasty flavor your family loves.
 My favorite for this recipe is vanilla protein, and I use both whey and plant-based, depending on what I have on hand!

 How to Make High-Protein Baked Oatmeal

-Bake it for about 35 minutes until the center is no longer wet and the oat mixture has been set.
+The oatmeal is ready when the center is no longer wet, and the oat mixture has set.

-Allow baked protein oats to cool down a few minutes before serving and adding your favorite toppings.
+Allow baked protein oats to cool down for a few minutes before serving so the oatmeal is set.

 Using quick-cooking oats (instant) when making this baked oatmeal without adjusting the liquid will yield a softer, sometimes gooier baked oatmeal.